BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 This would make way more sense for the Koveras Ring of Protection, so add it in at a later date.
 Add to temple stores, etc.

+### Pickpocket Golden Axe and Hammer of Dawn
+Give a less murder-y way to receive these unique magical items.

 ### SoD Parallel Mod Plans
 AX1H03 from +2-> +3 [SoD]
 AX1h06 +2-> +3 [SoD]